SO, YOU WANNA MEET ‘THE BLACK MAN,’ EH?

 Two Streets Meeting, Creating a “Y”

-While purists don’t really count this configuration as a true crossroad, but I do.
-In fact, I consider these types of crossroads to represent people of other orientations.
-If you look at them another way, you may note that they look like the Greek letter Lambda, which is used in the LGBT communities to symbolize change through rights advocacy.
-Therefore, I like to use these crossroads for works involving balance, equality, and justice, as well as for works involving people from these communities.
+While purists don’t really count these intersections as a true crossroad, preferring to see it merely as a “fork in the road,” I still find them useful and powerful.
+In addition, while this may only be specific to me and the way that I practice, I consider roads of this type as being representative of people of other orientations, as they diverge from the norm.
+If you look at them another way, you may note that they look like the Greek letter Lambda, which is used in the LGBTQ+ communities to symbolize change through rights advocacy.
+Therefore, I like to use these “crossroads” for works involving balance, equality, and justice, as well as for works involving people from these communities.

-Another feature of this type of crossroad is the way the roads either diverge or merge, depending on the direction one is traveling.
-Following that same symbolism, I will use them for works to separate two people or things or works that bring two people or things together.
-If, for example, I were gay and wanted to attract a new lover, this is the type of crossroads I might use.
-Alternately, if I wanted to split up a couple of any orientation, I might use this crossroads as well.
+Another feature of this type of intersection is the way the roads either diverge or merge, depending on the direction one is traveling.
+Following that same symbolism, I will use them for works to separate two people or things or works that bring two people or things together–just like your standard four-armed crossroads.

 Road and a Railroad/Road and a River/Railroad and River